3."

 Can we blame ADAM for the big loss ?. -Coleco industries big movement on the

-There was many problems with the introducing, and the competition was
+There was many problems with the introducing of the ADAM Family Computer

 rough.

-The introducing of ADAM was a wrong decision and in addition the ADAM was
+The introduction of ADAM was a wrong decision, ADAM was large, cumbersome

 Super Donkey Kong and Super Buck Rogers was released later for ADAM in